-This page contains Blackboard Learn 9.1 help documents for faculty (see the files on the right side of this webpage in the File Downloads area).
+This page contains Blackboard Learn 9.1 help documents for faculty (see the files on the right side of this webpage).
 We have written directions specifically for how Blackboard is set up at Oregon Tech and posted them here.

-Even though all browsers are supposed to work with Blackboard, we have found that Internet Explorer doesn't work as well with it.
-We recommend using Mozilla Firefox, Chrome or Safari instead.
+Even though all browsers are supposed to work with Blackboard, we have found that Internet Explorer doesn't work well with it.
+We recommend using Mozilla Firefox for the best experience.
+Chrome and Safari will also work usually.
 Also no matter which browser you normally use, if you have a problem with Blackboard, the first thing you should do is try a different browser to see if that fixes the problem.

 Blackboard 9.1 Videos